 - Second Row – Leo Pierson, Edmund Mitchell (Scenario Editor), Samuel Weil (Actor/Stage Manager), William Ehfe, Gustave Henschen (Cameraman), John Ortega (Master of Transportation and Utility)

-This short clip from a documentary about Gaston Melies and his journey includes original film footage.
+This short clip from a documentary about Gaston Melies and his journey, that includes original film footage.

 The Motion Picture Story Magazine reported in May 1913 that the Méliès Company had dismissed its American actors.
 Future film productions of the company were created by Gaston Méliès during his world voyage with native actors.

 Rather than return to France or the United States, part way through the tour Gaston and his wife settled in Corsica, where he died in 1915 at the age of 63.
 He had produced over 238 silent films and documentaries between 1903-1914.
 His son Paul Méliès sold the rest of the Star Film Company to General Film Company.
 A movie about Star Film Ranch is now in the works by Millet Films LLC:

 Gaston’s brother Georges Méliès sold his share of the family’s French shoe business in 1888 to purchase the Théâtre Robert-Houdin in Paris, and pursued his interest in stage magic and illusions.
 Not only was he a gifted magician (he created 30+ new illusions), Georges Méliès was a talented illustrator and cartoonist.
 He purchased an Animatograph and some short movies in 1895, and began showing films in his theatre.
 Not content with the status quo, he began tinkering with the Animatograph and turned it into a film camera – beginning a new career as a filmmaker. .